Makassan contact with Australia: Voyage to Marege and Kayu Jawa

 Trepanging fleets began to visit the northern coasts of Australia from Makassar in southern Sulawesi, Indonesia, from at least 1720 and possibly earlier.
 Campbell Macknight's classic study of the Makassan trepang industry accepts the start of the industry as about 1720, with the earliest recorded trepang voyage made in 1751.
 However, Regina Ganter of Griffith University notes that a Sulawesi historian suggests a commencement date for the industry of about 1640.
 Ganter also notes that for some anthropologists, the extensive influence of the trepang industry on the Yolngu people suggests a longer period of contact.
 Arnhem Land Aboriginal rock art, dated by archaeologists in 2010, appears to provide further evidence of Makassan contact in the mid-1600s.
 Based on radiocarbon dating for apparent prau (boat) designs in Aboriginal rock art, some scholars have proposed contact from as early as the 1500s.
 A Makassarese legend suggested that the first cargo of Australian trepang were brought to Makassar by leaders who had previously escaped the Dutch conquest of the Sultanate of Gowa.

 With the recent growing evidence of pre-1700s Makassan activity, some scholars have proposed the following model, with 4 phases of interaction:

 Phase 1, (c.1000–1550 CE): Tentative earliest contact between Aboriginal Australians and pioneering Austronesian speaking voyagers of unknown origins.

 Phase 2, (c.1550–1750 CE): Semi-regular voyages are made between Island Southeast Asia.
 Trade and trepanging activities commence.
 This phase would align with the growing evidence of pre-1700s Makassan activities.

 Phase 3, (c.1750–1880 CE): The trepang industry becomes well established and begins to be documented in historical sources, as described by Macknight and others.

-Phase 4, (c.1880–1907 CE): The trepang industry declines and eventually ceases due to Australian border and taxation policies.
+Phase 4, (c.1880–1907 CE): The trepang industry declines as colonial restrictions increase, and ceases after licensing, customs and border controls effectively prevent further Macassan voyages; the last recorded fleet departed in 1907.